sanjida03/pollosophy/README.md

 Sanjida Shehrin, sshehri1@umbc.edu, roles: Scrum Manager - will keep all members on track and schedule meetings to see our progress and what needs to be done to meet the sprint requirements.
 Will also help develop the front-end or back-end depending on the progress.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.

 To run this:
+1. From the home directory, go to "cd frontend"
-1. Make sure you have Node.js and npm installed on your system.
+2. Make sure you have Node.js and npm installed on your system.